forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/testing.md

 ### View Test Results

 - For passing tests, the blue icons next to the classes and methods change to green icons.
-- For failing test, the icons turn red.
+- For failing tests, the icons turn red.

 To see the details of your test runs, hover over the name of a test class in the Side Bar.